 There are alternatives, and you know it.
 No, they are not as cheap or easy to source, but that is because you have not invested the time or energy to make them so.
 By banning the bristle and moving to a grill cleaning tool that does not land hundreds of people a year in the hospital, you can eliminate the negative news stories, save lives, and create an expanded product line that might turn a better profit.

 Honestly, you have nothing to lose but bins of cheap brushes that are sold damaged and ready to inflict pain and suffering.
 There is no longer an excuse.
 The problem has been weighed and measured.
-The next time someone is injured or dies because of your product, you will be liable.
-And I will do everything in my power to make sure that your customers know of your culpability.
+You will be liable the next time someone is injured or dies because of your product.
+And I will do everything I can to ensure your customers know your culpability.

 How You Can Help